Title

 The amendment to the Omnibus Rules Implementing the Labor Code grants all employees in commercial, industrial, and agricultural enterprises the right to self-organization and to form labor unions for collective bargaining, with exceptions for supervisory and managerial employees, and provides eligibility guidelines for alien employees.

-• Supervisory employees are not eligible to join labor unions composed of rank-and-file employees.
+• Supervisory employees are not eligible for membership in a labor union of the rank-and-file employees.

 • Supervisory employees may form, join, or assist separate labor unions of their own.

-• Managerial employees are not eligible to form, join, or assist any labor union for purposes of collective bargaining.
+• Managerial employees are not eligible to form, join, or assist any labor unions for purposes of collective bargaining.

-• Alternatively, if the alien's country has ratified ILO Convention No. 87 or ILO Convention No. 98, they may join or assist labor unions.
+• Eligibility for alien employees also applies if the country has ratified either ILO Convention No. 87 or ILO Convention No. 98.

-• These workers may form labor organizations for mutual aid, protection, and other legitimate purposes.
+• All other workers may form labor organizations for their mutual aid and protection and other legitimate purposes, except collective bargaining.

 Analyze Cases Smarter, Faster